-Marking blank tags in-house with an embossing machine or hand stamps is also an option.
+Marking blank equipment tags in-house with an embossing machine or hand stamps is also an option.

 If you must mark your equipment with a colored design, screen printing is a solid alternative.
-A custom design is printed onto the metal backing, creating a clear and easy to read image.
+A custom design is printed onto the metal labels, creating a clear and easy-to-read image.